Anugrah142002/StockPrice-Prediction/README.md

 # Dataset
 To obtain the required Tweets, we first applied for Twitter Developer Access.
 Then, with the keys provided, we set up our Twitter API.
 We created an authentication object and an API object.
 After authenticating credentials, we were ready to extract the required data.

 We imported the tweepy library to access the required data.
-We used the Cursor object and the api.search function to extract tweets which contain a specific hashtag (in our case: #HDFC).
+We used the Cursor object and the api.search function to extract tweets which contain a specific hashtag (in our case: #ITC).
 We extracted the tweets as well as the timestamps at which they were created.

 The daily stock prices of the company(historical data) were obtained using the yfinance library for the same time period over which the tweets were collected.
 The company was selected by specifying the ticker(hdfcbank.ns in our case).